n7down/CIPresentation/README.md

 ## Using this project for the demonstration
 1. This project is designed to be used for the CI demonstration instructed in this README.
-2. Please clone/fork to use this project for that reason.
+2. Please clone/fork to use this project for use in the demonstration.
 3. Have fun!

 ## Setup Jenkins and Artifactory